 How is Lyme treated?

-The rate of infections with B. burgdorferi and other tick-borne pathogens are increasing nationwide, and researchers are discovering new, previously unknown species that cause Lyme disease.
+Case numbers of infection with B. burgdorferi and other tick-borne pathogens are increasing nationwide, and researchers are discovering new, previously unknown species that cause Lyme disease.
 When Lyme disease is accurately diagnosed and properly treated during the early stage of disease, patients often recover completely.

 Misdiagnosis, delayed diagnosis, and/or inadequate treatment can result in disseminated infection that can have a significant and long-term impact on a person’s daily functioning, cognitive abilities, mood, and overall health.
 Co-infections often result in more serious and complex illness.
 Timely, accurate, diagnosis and treatment is therefore critical for the best outcome in patients!

-Colorado physicians as well as physicians nationwide have different approaches to treating Lyme disease.
+Physicians in Colorado and nationwide have different approaches to treating Lyme disease

 There are medical care providers experienced in treating and supporting patients with the complexities of Lyme and tick-borne diseases, though many patients may have to travel hours or even out of state to access these providers.
 A LLMD is a Lyme Literate Medical Doctor, a doctor trained in diagnosis and treatment of Lyme and other tick-borne infections.
-Many LLMDs utilize treatment guidelines designed by the International Lyme and Associated Diseases Society (ILADS) and/or alternative treatments and protocals.
+Many LLMDs utilize treatment guidelines designed by the International Lyme and Associated Diseases Society (ILADS) and/or alternative treatments and protocols.
 These practitioners disagree with the IDSA and CDC about the treatment of Lyme disease.
 Since there is no official certification to become an LLMD, Coloradans should know that any practitioner may refer to themselves a LLMD.
 Doctors may have differing approaches to treatment.
-A doctor trained through the (ILADS) or other CME programs may gain experience and skills necessary to better diagnose and treat patients with Lyme or other TBDs.
-Both ILADS and Lyme Disease Association provide a Doctor Referral program to help you locate an LLMD.
+A doctor trained through ILADS or other CME programs may gain experience and skills necessary to better diagnose and treat patients with Lyme or other TBDs.
+ILADS, Lyme Disease Association, Inc., and Lymdisease.org provide Doctor referral programs to assist patients to locate an LLMD.
 Colorado needs more physicians trained in the diagnosis and treatment of Lyme & other tick-borne diseases.